CxGarcia/tray/README.md

 # Running the App
 1. Clone the repo via HTTPS: `git clone https://github.com/CxGarcia/tray.git` or SSH: `git clone git@github.com:CxGarcia/tray.git`
-2. Run `npm install` in the local workspace
+2. Run `npm install --legacy-peer-deps` in the local workspace
 3. Once the dependencies are installed, run `npm start` and the app should be start on port 3000
 4. Assuming the app is running on port 3000, enter the following URL in the browser to access the app: http://localhost:3000/
 # Tech Stack